Joystream/community-repo/working-groups/storage-group/leader/Scale.md

   - Stage 1 : a horizontal update for a bigger servers, with exisitng or new team members.
   - Stage 2 : Vertical update with the existing team members
   - Stage 3 : Migrate exisitng worker to new server

+If Joystream follows the same growth trajectory of Youtube, it is expect a max of one scaling event in the first 2 years.
+Followed by mutiple yearly of the years to follow.